 1. Preheat oven to 375˚F.

-2. Mix together the flour, sugar, baking soda & salt to distribute evenly.
+2. Mix together the flour, sugar, baking powder & salt to distribute evenly.

 3. Add butter & mix well.
 If the butter is straight from the refrigerator, you may need to use your hands to help incorporate it all evenly.